esrel/colorito/README.md

 perceptually accurate than simple Euclidean distance on the RGB space).

-The `KNNColorGenie` is very simple and **weak at inferring the rgb of a color that it is not in the palette**.
-In fact, all it does is featurize the names of the colors in the palette (using a bag-of-words approach) and then, given the name of a new color, it returns the rgb of the color in the palette with the highest cosine similarity.
+The `KNNColorGenie` is very simple and **weak at inferring the rgb of a color that is not in the palette**.
+In fact, all it does is featurize the names of the colors in the palette (using a bag-of-words approach); then, given a new color, it featurizes its name using bag-of-words again, to obtain **x**.
+At this point, the genie assigns to the new color, the rgb of the known color whose bag-of-words featurization has the largest cosine similarity with **x**.

 This is obviously sub-optimal as there is no real _understanding_ of the semantics in colors' names.
 For instance, if `light red` and `dark red` are